rascal46/AI-Study-Assistant-Nayepankh-/README.md

 ---

+## Overview

-An AI-powered study companion built using Streamlit and Google's Gemini API.
+AI Study Assistant is an intelligent learning companion built using Streamlit and Google's Gemini API.

-The application helps students learn more effectively through:
+It helps students learn more efficiently through AI-powered explanations, interactive quizzes, personalized study plans, and performance analysis.

-- 💬 AI Chat Assistant
-- 📝 Quiz Generator
-- 📅 Study Planner
-- 🧠 Learning Memory

 ---